SongW-SW/SongW-SW_backup.github.io/_pages/about.md

 I am currently a Ph.D. student at the Department of Electrical and Computer Engineering at the University of Virginia, advised by Professor Jundong Li.
 And previously I received my B.E. in Electronic Engineering from Tsinghua University.

-My research interest focus on addressing robustness, fairness, and expainability problems across various types of data, including graphs and knowledge graphs, and text.
+My research interests focus on addressing robustness, fairness, and expainability problems across various types of data, including graphs and knowledge graphs, and text.